-Note: The final exam is scheduled by the Registrar's Office, so do not book flights or other
+Note: The final exam is scheduled by the Registrar's Office, so do not book flights or other arrangements until the official examination schedule has been posted.

 Dr. Hughes' Class Policies

 Class Attendance: Class attendance is strongly advised.
 Students should plan to always attend class unless for documented medical, compassionate, and extra-curricular reasons.
 All tests are dependent upon attending the lectures.